eLecture installation, configuration and operation is demonstrated in the

 you need to specify External_ELectureServerIP setting which should be a public IP address of a computer running eLecture Server.

-Web.config file also allows to specify default interface language and your logo image file that will appear on the player.
+Web.config file also allows to specify default interface language, logo image file that will appear on the player, and the type of HTML5 player to be used: WebRTC or MSE (WebSocket-video/mp4).

 The key components of a lecture are live audio/video feeds.
 To stream your USB webcam, microphone or capture card,

 you will need to use any of the following live software encoders:

-Unreal Live Server; Flash encoders such as FMLE and Wirecast; MPEG2-TS encoders such as VLC.
+Unreal Live Server; RTMP encoders such as FMLE, OBS and Wirecast; hardware devices such as RTSP IP cameras.

-Make sure your encoder uses encoding compatible with HTML5 and Flash players: H264 video and AAC audio.
+Make sure your encoder uses encoding compatible with HTML5 players: H264/VP8/VP9 video and Opus audio for WebRTC player; H264 video and AAC audio for MSE player.

 Ideally, the Unreal Live Server should not be installed on